hileamlakB/zar/README.md

 - Is aware of my daily life and tasks
 - Assists me with my tasks using tools
+- integrates with my github and automatiates my work proess with one single command from ideation to deployment
+- automataes my process of jotting down my ideas with notion
+- jotting down

 I’m starting by building a Notion and Calander integration in voice mode, enabling LLMs to access memory and reference previous conversations.
 This is just the first step toward crafting a truly personal AI assistant.